Ink Review: J Herbin Green Inks

 Disclaimer: All photos and opinions are my own.
 This page does not contain affiliate links and this post is not sponsored.

-Today’s ink is Ink Institute Jadeite from the Premium Sheen collection.
-You can find this ink for sale at mosts retailers including Vanness Pens.
+Today’s ink is Teranishi Modern Red from the Guitar Series.
+You can find this ink for sale at some retailers including Vanness Pens.
+Thanks to the reader who sent this ink in for review!

 The color: